 Average Annual Snowfall

 Big Sky: 300 inches

-Being in the Northern Rockies, both resorts will typically receive large amounts of snowfall.
+Being in the Northern Rockies, both resorts typically receive large amounts of snowfall.
 The average winter for both resorts will feature 400 inches, but both resorts, especially Jackson Hole, can easily receive well over that amount.
 Last winter, Jackson Hole received 464 inches over a season of 83 days, and there were more days with at least an inch of freshly fallen snow than without.
 The past decade has been one of the snowiest in Jackson Hole’s history; 2014, 2017, and 2019 featured the three snowiest Februaries on record.

 Jackson Hole’s terrain is widely regarded as some of the most extreme and rowdy on planet Earth, and it’s not just because of famed runs such as Corbet’s Couloir.
-You’ve probably seen videoes of people going down Corbet’s Couloir countless times, but that’s arguably not even the hardest run at Jackson.
+You’ve probably seen videos of people going down Corbet’s Couloir countless times, but that’s arguably not even the most challenging run at Jackson.
 Skiing the S&S Couloir requires special arrangements with ski patrol, and you have to sign a waiver before going down the run.
 It’s only attemptable on deep winters, and there’s often a 30+ foot mandatory drop-in.
 Check it out: